Courses & Units

 Introduction

-¿Young children develop their abilities to communicate, make meaning, represent ideas, and problem-solve in many ways.
+Young children develop their abilities to communicate, make meaning, represent ideas, and problem-solve in many ways.
 Literacy development begins at birth, while mathematical thinking flourishes as they begin to explore their world.
-In this unit, you will explore how this learning continues in the early years of schooling.
-You will examine early reading, literacy and numeracy concepts and processes, and apply this knowledge to develop learning experiences suitable for diverse young learners.
-You will deepen your understanding about relevant national curricula (Early Years Learning Framework and the Australian Curriculum) as well as draw on your own experience and growing understandings about literacy and numeracy to plan for vibrant and inclusive learning encounters in Prep-Yr 2.
+In this unit, you will explore the continuity of this learning in the early years of schooling, drawing upon significant theories that underpin this learning.
+You will examine early literacy and numeracy concepts, processes and pedagogies; and apply this knowledge to develop learning experiences suitable for diverse young learners.
+You will deepen your understanding about relevant national curricula (the Early Years Learning Framework and the Australian Curriculum); as well as reflect upon your own experiences and growing understandings about literacy and numeracy to plan for vibrant and inclusive learning encounters in Prep to Year Two.

 Summary